codefresh-io/docs.codefresh.io/_docs/getting-started/entity-model.md

 toc: true
 ---

-The CSDP entity model is derieved from these entity types:
+The CSDP entity model is derived from these entity types:
-* CSDP account/user management entities,
+* CSDP account/user management entities
 * Argo ecosystem entities
-* Workflow, runtime, and Git Source entities,
+* Workflow, runtime, and Git Source entities
 * CSDP-specific entities such as pipelines, images, and applications

-### CSDP account/user management
+### CSDP account/user management entities
-The CSDP account/user management category includes entities that do not share a direct relationship to the CSDP domain.
-These are enterprise-specific entities in standard SAAS solution.
+The CSDP account/user management entity types includes entities that do not share a direct relationship to the CSDP domain.
+These are enterprise-specific entities in standard SAAS solutions.

 #### Account
 Every user who signs in to CSDP gets a private administrator user account.